mat-cad/random_forests_estudiants/instruccions.md

 # Start version control for the practicum

+First, all the students sign-up into github.com (create an account) and make sure they have Git installed in their computers.
-One of the students of the team will

-1. copy (*fork* in Github words) a Github [existing repository](http://github.com/mat-cad/random_forests_estudiants) made by us to his/her Github account.
+One of the students of the team will copy (*fork* in Github words) a Github [existing repository](http://github.com/mat-cad/random_forests_estudiants) made by us to his/her Github account.
 It is a template for the practicum repository.
-1. invite the other team members to share it.
+Once done, this student invites the other team members to share it.

-Each member will then *clone* this repository to have his/her own local copy in the computer.
+Each member *clones* this repository to have his/her own local copy in the computer.
 Now all members are in sync and ready to do version control through Git commands.

-Now, in detail.
+Now, in detail:

-First, all the students sign-up into github.com (create an account) and make sure they have Git installed in their computers.

-One of the students, say Pere Grau, Github user ``pere-grau``, follows these steps:
+One of the students, with Github user ``pere-grau`` for example, follows these steps:

 1. Sign-in (login) to github.com and fork repository http://github.com/mat-cad/random_forests_estudiants